malith-perera/EC/README.md

 ## Introduction

-EC is an extended C library and a tool kit for high performance, rapid applications development in C language.
+EC is an easy to use extended C library and a tool kit for high performance, rapid applications development in C language.

+### EC Features
 + Easy dynamic variables
 + Extended functions
 + Easy tool kit